My Design Process

 Phase 2: Learn

 The next phase of my process is in-depth research and insight gathering.
 First hand “ride-alongs” and user interviews allow me to build empathy for my user’s goals and challenges.
-Combining this knowledge with market research on existing solutions and trends in the industry provide an opportunity for innovation and new ideas.
 I synthesize my research into overarching themes and insights that I share with the greater team alongside big ideas.

 Phase 3: Reflect